LiciaHe/painting_with_plotters/README.md

 #### Media (images and videos):
 Unless otherwise mentioned, ALL RIGHTS RESERVED.
 #### Code and Notes:
-Unless otherwise mentioned, code and notes in this repository uses MIT license:
+Unless otherwise mentioned, code and notes in this repository are under MIT license:

 Copyright (c) [2024] [Shiqing He]